 But soccer is a contact sport, and injuries are bound to happen.
 Collisions with other players can cause bruises and even concussions.
-All the running involved in a soccer game can lead to muscle pulls and strains, and getting hit with a ball or improperly heading one can cause head or neck injuries.
+All the running involved in a soccer game can lead to muscle pulls and sprains, and overuse injuries.

 To learn how to keep things as safe as possible while playing soccer, follow these safety tips.

 With so many people playing soccer these days, it's only natural that some will end up getting hurt.
 Fortunately, most soccer injuries are minor, but serious injuries such as broken bones and concussions do happen.

 Ankle sprains are the most common soccer injury; other frequent injuries include hamstring or calf strains, groin injuries, shin splints, knee injuries (including ACL tears), and concussions.
 In addition, players can get overuse injuries such as tendonitis and growth plate injuries or stress fractures from playing too much or playing through pain.

 Soccer doesn't require a lot of gear for each player other than shin guards and cleats, but it's a good idea to give some thought to all of these important pieces of equipment before you play:

 Coming into the soccer season in good shape will not only help you be a better player, it will also go a long way toward preventing injuries.
 Start working out and eating right a few months before the season is set to begin.
 Better yet, get regular exercise and eat a healthy diet year-round, and then you won't need to worry about being in shape for the season.

 Here are some other things to bear in mind before you start play: